 Taylor Of Old Bond Street Natural shave cream is specifically formulated for sensitive skin.

-Truefitt And Hill Ultimate Comfort shave cream is also formulated for sensitive skin and has no added scent.
+Truefitt And Hill Ultimate Comfort shave cream is also formulated for sensitive skin.

 Proraso Shaving Cream For Sensitive Skin features oatmeal and green tea for their anti-inflammation properties and is also an excellent value.